-3. Refund: All requested cash refunds will be processed 90 days from the date of your refund request.
+3. Refund: All requested cash refunds will be processed within 30 days from the date of your refund request.

 4. Transfer to a future class.
-January-June 2021 classes will be posted on our website on July 13.
+May-June 2021 classes are currently posted on our website.

 Our Registration staff is contacting students in class-date order to discuss refund options.
-If you have not yet been contacted, but would like to initiate your refund, call registration staff at 1-800-365-5724.
+If you have not yet been contacted, but would like to initiate your refund, call registration staff at 1-800-365-5724, ext.
+1.

 Thank you for your understanding and support during these trying times.
 You are our community, and our strength to overcome adversity comes from you.
 Be well and stay safe!